MicrosoftDocs/win32/desktop-src/ADSI/iadsfileservice-property-methods.md

 - Activeds.dll
 api_type:
 - COM
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # IADsFileService Property Methods

-The property methods of the [**IADsFileService**](iadsfileservice.md) interface get or set the properties described in the following table.
+The property methods of the [**IADsFileService**](/windows/win32/Iads/nn-iads-iadsfileservice?branch=master) interface get or set the properties described in the following table.
 For more information, see [Interface Property Methods](interface-property-methods.md).

 ## Properties